GirishChaulagain/dsa-queue-simulation/README.md

 # dsa-queue-simulation

-This project is a traffic simulation implemented in C using the SDL2 library.
-It simulates a four-way intersection with vehicles moving in different directions, traffic lights, and collision detection.
-The simulation is visualized using SDL2's rendering capabilities.
+This project is a traffic management system which simulates real like traffic states, implemented in C using the SDL2 library.
+It simulates a four-way intersection with vehicles moving in different directions, and traffic lights.
+The simulation is visualized using SDL2 rendering.

 ---